Lima Memorial Health System Logo

 Causes

-A healthy baby most often has very careful control of blood calcium level.
+A healthy baby most often has very careful control of the blood calcium level by normal bodily systems.

 A low calcium level in the blood is more likely to occur in newborns, more commonly in those who were born too early (preemies).
 Common causes of hypocalcemia in a newborn include: